markkerry/markkerry-hugo/content/posts/windows-cis-with-ansible/index.md

 After the Windows Server OS is installed, we can start by ensuring it is ready to be configured by Ansible.
 Ansible will interact with the Windows host using WinRM rather than SSH.
 Ansible provides a script to easily configure WinRM on the host using a Self-Signed SSL certificate.

-To download and run the script:
+Download and run the script:

 ```powershell
 $file = ConfigureRemotingForAnsible.ps1